 Outcomes Based Healthcare are experts in defining and measuring health outcomes.
 We offer specialist advice, tools and technology to help commissioners and providers make a reality of value-based healthcare strategies and outcomes-based contracts, tailored to specific populations and pathways.

-We are a team of clinicians, developers, data scientists, NHS data analysts, economists, and product specialists who share a deep commitment to supporting sustainable healthcare, and transforming the way healthcare measures and funds success, to those things that matter to people.
+We are a team of clinicians, developers, data scientists, NHS data analysts, and economists who share a deep commitment to supporting sustainable healthcare, and transforming the way healthcare measures and funds success, to those things that matter to people.
 We bring a variety of perspectives to the challenge, and deep specialist knowledge that underpins our robust methodologies.

-OBH are hiring!
-If you want to join our team, email us your CV and covering letter to firstname.lastname@example.org.
+OBH is hiring!
+If you want to join our team, email us your CV and covering letter to email@example.com.

 What We Do